openharmony/docs/en/device-dev/kernel/kernel-small-debug-memory-leak.md

 This example implements the following:

-1. Calls  **OsMemUsedNodeShow**  to print information about all nodes.
+1. Call  **OsMemUsedNodeShow**  to print information about all nodes.
-2. Simulates a memory leak by requesting memory without releasing it.
+2. Simulate a memory leak by requesting memory without releasing it.
-3. Calls  **OsMemUsedNodeShow**  to print information about all nodes.
+3. Call  **OsMemUsedNodeShow**  to print information about all nodes.
 4. Compare the logs to obtain information about the node where a memory leak occurred.
 5. Locate the code based on the LR address.